-The Domestic Abuse Act 2021 received Royal Assent on 29 April 2021.
-The Act introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse.
+The Domestic Abuse Act 2021 introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse.
 The statutory definition of domestic abuse, based on the previous cross-government definition, ensures that different types of relationships are captured, including ex-partners and family members.
 The definition captures a range of different abusive behaviours, including physical, emotional and economic abuse and coercive and controlling behaviour.
-Both the person who is carrying out the behaviour and the person to whom the behaviour is directed towards must be aged 16 or over and they must be "personally connected" (as defined in section 2 of the 2021 Act).
+Under the statutory definition, both the person who is carrying out the behaviour and the person to whom the behaviour is directed towards must be aged 16 or over and they must be "personally connected" (as defined in section 2 Domestic Abuse Act 2021).

-Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and child/adolescent to parent violence and abuse.
-Anyone can be a victim of domestic abuse, regardless of gender, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.
+Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and child to parent abuse.
+Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.
 The government will issue statutory guidance to provide further information for those working with domestic abuse victims and perpetrators, including the impact on children.

 All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
-Experiencing domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+Experiencing domestic abuse can have a serious, long lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
 Young people can also experience domestic abuse within their own intimate relationships.
-This form of peer on peer abuse is sometimes referred to as 'teenage relationship abuse'.
+This form of child-on-child abuse is sometimes referred to as 'teenage relationship abuse'.
 Depending on the age of the young people, this may not be recognised in law under the statutory definition of 'domestic abuse' (if one or both parties are under 16).
 However, as with any child under 18, where there are concerns about safety or welfare, child safeguarding procedures should be followed and both young victims and young perpetrators should be offered support.

-The Act's provisions, including the new definition, will be commenced over the coming months.
+Operation Encompass

-Operation Encompass Operation Encompass operates in all police forces across England.
+Operation Encompass operates in all police forces across England.
 It helps police and schools work together to provide emotional and practical help to children.
-The system ensures that when police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police will inform the key adult (usually the designated safeguarding lead) in school before the child or children arrive at school the following day.
+The system ensures that when the police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police will inform the key adult (usually the designated safeguarding lead (or deputy)) in school before the child or children arrive at school the following day.
 This ensures that the school has up to date relevant information about the child's circumstances and can enable immediate support to be put in place, according to the child's needs.
 Operation Encompass does not replace statutory safeguarding procedures.
-Where appropriate, the police and/or schools should make a referral to children's social care if they are concerned about a child's welfare.
+Where appropriate, the police and/or schools should make a referral to local authority children's social care if they are concerned about a child's welfare.
 More information about the scheme and how schools can become involved is available on the Operation Encompass website.